After a few weeks without writing new articles, I’m coming back today with the next part of one of my most searched posts on Google.

 - A better understanding: You need to create clear and understandable messages; it will help you and your collaborator to work on a project.
 Below, you can find an example of a git commit history with only unclear messages.
 As you can see, it’s difficult to understand what is made.

 Note: If you want to have more example of bad commits and have fun at the same time, a Twitter account named "gitlost" is tweeting every day with the funny and unfiltered commits.

-- BONUS - A changelog generation: I’ll tell you a small secret, if you write good messages, you will be able to generate changelog directly from your commit messages.
+- BONUS - A changelog generation: I’ll tell you a small secret, if you write good messages, you will be able to generate a changelog directly from your commit messages.
 I share with you a few tools to do it: Github Changelog Generator, Git Chglog, Auto Changelog, and Conventional Changelog.
-Probably the next part of the series will be on this, if you want to be updated, you can follow me on Twitter.
-I post every update there.

 How to write a commit message

 If you want to write a good commit message, you need to follow some rules.
 I created a checklist below.
 Every time you want to commit, take the time to refer to this list.

 - Always check your grammar.
 It's never pleasant to read a message full of errors.
 To do this, I recommend you to use a grammar tool.
 If you are writing in English, you can use Grammarly, Reverso, or GrammarCheck.
 These tools are not perfect, but they will remove most of your errors.